Intrinsically disordered proteins: Flexible linkers

 Disordered regions are often found as flexible linkers or loops connecting domains.
 Linker sequences vary greatly in length but are typically rich in polar uncharged amino acids.
 Flexible linkers allow the connecting domains to freely twist and rotate to recruit their binding partners via protein domain dynamics.
 They also allow their binding partners to induce larger scale conformational changes by long-range allostery.
 The flexible linker of FBP25 which connects two domains of FKBP25 is important for the binding of FKBP25 with DNA.

 Linear motifs

 Linear motifs are short disordered segments of proteins that mediate functional interactions with other proteins or other biomolecules (RNA, DNA, sugars etc.).
 Many roles of linear motifs are associated with cell regulation, for instance in control of cell shape, subcellular localisation of individual proteins and regulated protein turnover.
 Often, post-translational modifications such as phosphorylation tune the affinity (not rarely by several orders of magnitude) of individual linear motifs for specific interactions.
-Relatively rapid evolution and a relatively small number of structural restraints for establishing novel (low-affinity) interfaces make it particularly challenging to detect linear motifs but their widespread biological roles and the fact that many viruses mimick/hijack linear motifs to efficiently recode infected cells underlines the timely urgency of research on this very challenging and exciting topic.
+Relatively rapid evolution and a relatively small number of structural restraints for establishing novel (low-affinity) interfaces make it particularly challenging to detect linear motifs but their widespread biological roles and the fact that many viruses mimick/hijack linear motifs to efficiently recode infected cells underlines the relevance of this research area.